AE Golf News

 Picture

-Formerly a 1989 Arthur Hills-designed course, The Match at Jonathan’s Landing Golf Club, designed by Gil Hanse and Jim Wagner, strays away from the normal Florida golf experience.
+Formerly a 1989 Arthur Hills–designed course, The Match at Jonathan’s Landing Golf Club (Old Trail), redesigned by Gil Hanse and Jim Wagner, strays away from the typical South Florida-style golf course.

-As the property has the benefit of the fairways not being lined with houses and much of the water on the perimeter of the property, Hanse and Wagner were able to utilize their distinctive bunkering as a defense on adjacent holes.
+As the property benefits from the fairways not being lined with houses and much of the water situated along the perimeter, Hanse and Wagner were able to utilize their distinctive bunkering as a defense on adjacent holes.

 Picture

-As a complement to the open playing corridors, Hanse and Wagner designed a varied set of greens, including the punchbowl third, the long and narrow fourth, and "Dustpan" seventh, among others.
+As a complement to the open playing corridors, Hanse and Wagner designed a varied set of greens, including the punchbowl third, the long, narrow fourth, and the “Dustpan” seventh.

 Picture